-Out of an abundance of caution, and to protect you from potential misuse of your information, we are offering a complimentary membership of identity-theft protection services through Experiar IdentityWorks SM .
-This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-For more information on identitytheft prevention and IdentityWorks SM , including instructions on how to activate your complimentary membership, please see the additional information provided in this letter.
+To date, the City is not aware of any reports of identity fraud or misuse of your information as a result of this incident.
+Nevertheless, out of an abundance of caution, the City wanted to make you aware of the incident.
+To protect your identity from any potential misuse of your information, we are offering a complimentary from any potential misuse of your information, we are offering a complimentary from any potential misuse of your information, we are offering a complimentary from any potential misuse of your information, we are offering a complementary from any potential misuse of your information, we are offering a complementary from any potential misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
+For more information on identity-theft prevention and IdentityWorksSM, including instructions on how to activate your complimentary membership, please see the additional information provided in this letter.

-This letter also provides other precautionary measures you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
+This letter also provides other standard precautionary measures you can take to protect your personal information, including placing a Fraud Alert and/or Security Freeze on your credit files, and/or obtaining a free credit report.
 Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.